RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Introduction

-Moreover, with deep, multiband surveys like KiDS, DES and HSC-SSP, one can use the weak gravitational lensing shear and photometric redshift measurements of background galaxies to directly constrain the halo mass distribution of the clusters.
+In addition to redshift estimation, data from deep, multiband surveys like KiDS, DES and HSC-SSP enable one to use the weak gravitational lensing shear and photometric redshift measurements of background galaxies to directly constrain the halo mass distribution of the clusters.
 In general, these survey weak lensing datasets are created with the goal of carrying out cosmic shear studies and are therefore more homogeneous with better understood systematics than the pointed cluster weak lensing datasets that have been employed for cluster cosmology in the past.
-This allows for more robust cluster mass constraints and will presumably help to avoid situations like those with the initial Planck cluster sample where multiple, pointed cluster weak-lensing analyses led to some inconsistent mass constraints \citep[see][and reference therein]{PlanckSZcosmology, PlanckCollaboration2020overviewlegacy}.

 Larger, high-purity ICM-selected cluster samples extending over a broader mass and redshift range together with weak-lensing mass information on the full sample enable more accurate and precise cosmological studies.
 Thus, the combination of X-ray or SZE cluster surveys with deep and homogeneous multi-band optical survey data offers the promise to produce the most constraining cluster cosmological studies to date.